coveo/plasma/packages/react-vapor/src/components/select/examples/SingleSelectExamples.1.use.md

 ### General

--   If space allows it and there are 7 or less options to choose from, consider using [radio buttons](#/components/Radio) instead.
+-   If space allows, and there are no more than 7 options to choose from, consider using [radio buttons](#/components/Radio) instead.
--   Use the shortest strings possible as option label so as to limit the control's width to a minimum.
+-   Keep option labels as short as possible in order to limit width to a minimum.

 ### Options Sorting

 -   Always put the most common items at the top of the list.
-If no options is to be selected more often than the others, use alphabetical or chronological order.
+If no option is more common than the others, use alphanumeric or chronological order.

 ### Label

--   In most cases, there should be a label to identify the control.
+-   In most cases, you should include a label to identify the component.

 ---